 After watching President Obama’s Ohio Speech on the Economy last week, I structured my Black Politics lecture around the contributions and obstructions of federalism – the union of state and federal power – to the “African-American quest for universal freedom.”
-In that context, we discussed four episodes in our nation’s history which speak to the expansion of federal power, and the utility of “Big Government.”
-They are: Reconstruction, The Great Depression and the Great Recession, and the Civil Rights Era.… [Read more]
+In that context, we discussed four episodes in our nation’s history which speak to the expansion of federal power, and the utility of “Big Government.”… [Read more]

 I’m teaching a Black Politics course this summer, and I’m using Toure’s “Who’s Afraid of Post-Blackness?: What It Means to Be Black Now“ as the primary textbook.
 Initially, I planned to take the traditional route – lecturing from works by the usual suspects: Manning Marable, Michael Dawson, Cornel West.
 But I decided in the end that I wanted to discuss race in a contemporary way, and Toure’s work allows me that freedom.… [Read more]